Manufacturing Training System: how to transform training

 • Line managers.

-These profiles not only train new operators, but are also responsible for:
+These roles not only train new employees but are also responsible for:

-The methodology used is that of the LUTI principle:
+The methodology used is based on the LUTI principle:

 • Learn: theoretical acquisition of knowledge.